adept/gocardless-to-csv/README.md

 - `description` - description collected by GoCardless

 - `GoCardlessRef` - unique transaction ID provided by GoCardless

+# Suggested workflow

+- set everything up

+- configure your files to go into `%Y/%m/<account_name>.json`

+- After the end of the month YYYY-MM, run `gocardless-to-csv --month YYYY-MM` and fetch all JSON files

+- Convert them to CSV

+- Use `hledger print` or something similar to include the CSV files into your accounting setup

 # HLedger rules for importing those files